StreamersConnected/Discord-Partnerships-Bot/README.md

 5) Now you can start a bot with `python3.6 bot.py`

 ##### Please notice that on windows the commands may be different, you can join our support server if you need help

+## Terms
+* You may not remove the credit in the bot
+* You may not claim this bot as your own

 Create an application on the discord bot dev page! https://discordapp.com/developers/applications/me/create